DaRetroCat/Primal-Magick-Archaic/README.md

-# Primal Magick
+# Primal Magic
-Harness the magick of the primal sources of the land.
+Harness the magic of the primal sources of the land.